-Located in southeastern Massachusetts is the Bridgewater Triangle, an area of about 200 square miles, that has been the site of legends and curses for centuries, and has been said to be called home to strange phenomena including ghosts, Bigfoot, UFOs, and strange creatures.
+Located in southeastern Massachusetts is the Bridgewater Triangle, an area of about 200 square miles that has been the site of legends and curses for centuries and has been called home to strange phenomena, including ghosts, Bigfoot UFOs, and strange creatures.

 Roughly bounded by the towns of Rehoboth, Freetown, and Abington, the area includes the Hockomock Swamp Wildlife Management Area and the Freetown-Fall River State Forest.